 How to Prepare for the Threat of Garbage

 It’s all about how to prepare for the threat of garbage today.
-When the SHTF, the preppers have their food, water, and a game plan of what to do.
+When a disaster hits, some families have their food, water, and a game plan of what to do.

-However, one thing we all tend to not think about is what we will do with the garbage.
+However, we all tend not to think about what we will do with the garbage.
 Globally, we produce 2.12 billion tons of waste every year.

 If that garbage was put into trucks, it would circle the globe 24 times!
 That’s a lot of garbage.
 Of course, as food and supplies start to dwindle, the amount of garbage will diminish, but we should still know how to prepare for the threat of garbage.